Clabiyik/basicProjects/README.md

-# basicProject
+# Basit Projects
-I use this folder to learn things
+I use this folder to learn things.